-By Jeff Lucas, Head of Americas Sales, Oath.
+By Jeff Lucas, Head of Americas Sales, Verizon Media.

 Marketing platforms are evolving as they expand their capabilities.
 Better technology, more innovation, and increased data capabilities give marketers smarter ways to reach people, and they expect platforms to offer premium inventory and quality experiences that drive performance and hit brand goals.